 Click on the product images to view the product on Amazon, where you can see more images in high resolution and check the current price.

-So, what exactly can this PC do?Why, we’re glad you asked because there are no fewer than three points in which this PC excels: 1080p gaming, VR and streaming, and overclocking.
+Why we’re glad you asked because there are a couple of points in which this PC excels: 1440p gaming and upgradability.

 The PC Build